Ten de Shōwaru Cupid: Koinobori-gumi

 The fourth daughter of the Koinobori family.
 10 years old.
 A fourth-grader.
-Her mother is a "Kabukicho playgirl."
+Her mother is a "Kabukicho playgirl".
 She's the youngest but very responsible, taking care of all the housework for the Koinobori family.
-She's the most sensible of the four and gets along well with Tatsumi (竜美) and Maria (聖 まりあ), but she unconsciously looks down on her brother, Ryuji (竜次).
+She's the most sensible of the four and gets along well with Tatsumi and Maria, but she unconsciously looks down on her brother, Ryuji.